-MAIN KEY PERFORMANCE AREAS AND INDICATORS RESPONSIBLE DEPARTMENT / INSTITUTION CURRENT STATUS AND OUTSTANDING ACTIONS TARGET DATE FOR COMPLETION OF OUTSTANDING ACTIONS POSSIBLE BUDGET KEY PERFORMANCE AREA 1: ESTABLISH INTEGRATED INSTITUTIONAL CAPACITY IMPERATIVE 1.1 Establish functionally effective arrangements for the development and adoption of an integrated policy for Disaster Risk Management Disaster Management Centre The District Disaster Management Policy Framework has to be updated.
-30 June 2015 R80,000 IMPERATIVE 1.2 Establish functionally effective arrangements for integrated direction and implementation of the Disaster Management Act, 2002; the NDMF; the Disaster Management The DMC need to be fully established (housed), staffed and equipped.
-The Head of the Centre has been Package Business Plan for funding by 30 June 2015 R 5,000,000 provincial and district DMFs.
-Centre, in collaboration with all departments and external stakeholders formally appointed.
-The DMAF and committees have been established and will be furthered.
-An MIDRMC will be established.
-Constant All Local Municipalities must establish

-MAIN KEY PERFORMANCE AREAS AND INDICATORS RESPONSIBLE DEPARTMENT / INSTITUTION CURRENT STATUS AND OUTSTANDING ACTIONS TARGET DATE FORPOSSIBLECOMPLETION OFBUDGETOUTSTANDING ACTIONSImage: Complex of the second s their own disaster management function with staff and equipment.
-Package Business Plan for funding by 30 June 2015 IMPERATIVE 1.3 Establish functionally effective arrangements for stakeholder participation and the engagement of technical advice in disaster risk management planning and operations Disaster Management Centre Stakeholders are constantly being invited to planning and input sessions pertaining to disaster risk assessments and planning.
-Constant IMPERATIVE 1.4 Establish functionally effective arrangements for national, regional and international cooperation for disaster risk management Disaster Management Centre The DMC is working in close collaboration with Provincial and National and Namibian Disaster Management Centres and institutions, as well as neighbouring municipalities and provinces and the private sector.
-Memoranda of understanding / mutual assistance agreements with main stakeholders Ongoing

-MAIN KEY PERFORMANCE AREAS RESPONSIBLE DEPARTMENT / INSTITUTION CURRENT STATUS AND OUTSTANDING ACTIONS TARGET DATE FOR COMPLETION OF OUTSTANDING ACTIONS POSSIBLE BUDGET need to be identified and finalised.
-KEY PERFORMANCE AREA 2: CONDUCT DISASTER RISK ASSESSMENTS AND MONITOR DISASTER RISK TO INFORM DISASTER RISK MANAGEMENT PLANNING AND DISASTER RISK REDUCTION UNDERTAKEN BY ORGANS OF STATE AND OTHER ROLE PLAYERS IMPERATIVE 2.1 Conduct comprehensive disaster risk assessments to inform disaster risk management and risk reduction policies, planning and programming Disaster Management Centre Review identified activities Disaster Management Plan Review Disaster Management Plan by 30 June 2015 R 400,000 IMPERATIVE 2.2 Generate an Indicative Disaster Risk Profile for the NMBMM Disaster Management Centre A disaster risk profile has been generated in 2011 and the results of the assessment are available at the DMC.
-Submitt Business Plan for funding by 30 June 2015 R 500,000 Disaster Management This is being executed by the Disaster Constant
+NO MAIN KEY PERFORMANCE AREAS AND INDICATORS RESPONSIBLE DEPARTMENT/INSTITUTION CURRENT STATUS AND OUTSTANDING ACTIONS KEY F PERFORMANCE AREA 1: ESTABLISH INTEGRATED INSTITUTION ONAL CAPACITY 1.1 Establish functionally effective arrangements for the development and adoption of an integrated policy for Disaster Risk Management Disaster Management Centre The District Disaster Management Policy Framework has to be updated.
+1.2 Establish functionally effective arrangements for integrated direction and implementation of the Disaster Management Act, 2002; the NDMF; the provincial and district DMFs.
+Disaster Management Centre, all departments, external stakeholders The DMC need to be fully established (housed), staffed and equipped.
+The Head of the Centre has been formally appointed; The DMAF and committees have been established and will be furthered; An MIDRMC will be established; All Local Municipalities must establish their own disaster management function with staff and equipment.
+1.3 Establish functionally effective Disaster Management Centre arrangements for stakeholder participation and the engagement of technical advice in disaster risk management planning and operations Disaster Management Centre, all municipal departments and Municipal Entities Stakeholders are constantly being invited to planning and input sessions pertaining to disaster risk assessments and planning.
+1.4 Establish functionally effective arrangements for national, regional and international cooperation for and international cooperation for disaster risk management Disaster Management Centre Disaster Management Centre The DMC is working in close collaboration with Provincial and National and Namibian Disaster Management Centres and institutions, as well as neighbouring municipalities and provinces and the private sector.
+Memoranda of understanding / mutual assistance agreements with main stakeholders need to be identified and finalised.
+PERFORMANCE AREA 2: CONDUCT DISASTER RISK ASSESS JCTION UNDERTAKEN BY ORGANS OF STATE AND OTHER RC TER RISK MANAGEMENT PLANNING AND DISASTER RISK 2.1 Conduct comprehensive disaster risk assessments to inform disaster risk management and risk reduction policies, planning and programming A scientific disaster risk assessment has been conducted in 2010-2011 and the results of the updated assessment are available at the DMC.
+2.2 Generate an Indicative Disaster Risk Profile for the NMBMM Disaster Management Centre A disaster risk profile has been generated in 2011 and the results of the assessment are available at the DMC.
+2.3 Identify and establish effective mechanisms to monitor, update and disseminate disaster risk information Disaster Management Centre This is being executed by the Disaster Management Centre